Welcome!

 Tube-packed trees OUT OF STOCK

+Update: WE NO LONGER SELL TREES IN TUBE-PACKS.
 In Spring, we packed thousands of tube-pack trees ready to courier to clients within the next few months, but summer has come and our remaining tube-packed trees have outgrown their small tube-packs.
 We, therefore, are out of stock of tube-packed trees.
 We do have large supplies of thriving young lucerne trees in individual 1-litre potting bags in stock.

 Remember that lucerne trees have a very vigorous root system and want to grow deep down into the soil.
 This fast root growth means that lucerne trees should not remain in potting bags for more than a few months.
 We recommend that you shelter your young sapling until it reaches 40cm and then plant them in your lands.
 This growth takes about 4 months.